v1peeer/v1peeer/README.md

 ![banner](https://i.imgur.com/AQjWuxT.gif)

 ### wsg 👋
-- 👤 i'm 1X years old
+- 👤 i'm v1per
-- 👨‍🔬 i'm learning coding in c#, py html and java
+- 👨‍🔬 i'm able to code in c#, python, html and java
 - 🔫 i'm a professional valorant noob
 - 📫 if you wanna hmu, @v1peer on discord